Uniswap Wallet wallet profile

 Uniswap Wallet

 For active DeFi traders executing multiple swaps per week on EVM chains, Uniswap Wallet delivers.
-The swap execution is fast, the routing taps directly into Uniswap V3 pools, and cross-chain bridging to Arbitrum or Base takes only a couple of taps.
+Uniswap Wallet routes swaps through Uniswap V3 pools.
+It also supports cross-chain bridges to Arbitrum and Base.
 Quoted prices match execution within acceptable slippage, which is expected given the wallet pulls directly from the same protocol as the web interface.
 That said, this wallet is not trying to be everything.
 No Bitcoin support, no hardware wallet connection, and customer support is basically Discord or nothing.
 For a full-featured wallet covering all crypto needs, Trust Wallet or Exodus are better fits.
 For traders whose main activity is swapping on EVM chains and who want the official Uniswap experience on mobile, this is the logical choice.

 Security Features